 Welcome to TickPick’s Detroit Tigers Seating Chart.
-Here we will cover everything you need to know before purchasing cheap Detroit Tigers tickets, including Comerica Park seat views, best seats, dugout and bullpen locations, and more.
-Detroit Tigers Seating Chart (hover over any section below for a row breakdown) Note: Hover over the sections on […]Read More →
+Here we will cover everything you need to know before purchasing Detroit Tigers tickets, including Comerica Park seat views, best seats, dugout and bullpen locations, and where you can find the same Detroit Tigers seats at prices 10% cheaper than our leading competitor.
+Detroit Tigers Seating Chart (hover over […]Read More →

 The bests in the house at Comerica Park for a Detroit Tigers game are the On-Deck seats (rows 1-12), located in front of sections 120-135.
 Although these seats are not padded, they offer in seat service (you still need to pay for food) and access to the Tiger Club and Den Lounge.
 You can view the game from select seats in the Tiger Club, but you cannot view the field from the Den Lounge (only on TVs).
 The Tiger Den Seats, located in rows A-H in sections 120-135, are larger padded seats, and provide access to the club and lounge.
 The Club Seats are located behind the Tiger Den Seats, and offer no access to club (ironically), but the seats are padded.